ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   first or last.
 I have no idea what `created` does.
 * Liquibase 3.6 added the `ignore` attribute to a change set, which seems to be a way to ignore a change set.
+* Liquibase 3.6 added `validate` and `clustered` to the `addUniqueConstraint` change.  `validate` tells the database to validate the constraint when it is first created, and `clustered` tells the database to use a clustered index.
+* Liquibase 3.6 added `defaultValueConstraintName` to the `addDefaultValue` change to give the constraint being created a name.
+* Liquiabse 3.5 added `commentLineStartsWith` to the `loadData` change.
+By default, Liquibase treats lines in the loaded file that start with a `#` to be comments.  `commentLineStartsWith` lets you change that.
+* Liquibase 3.6 added `usePreparedStatements` to the `loadData` change.
+When true, it tells Liquibase to use prepared statements in the insterts it generates.
+* Liquibase 3.6 added `validate` to the `addForeignKeyConstraint` change to tell the database whether or not to validate a new constraint when it is made.
+* Liquibase 3.6 added another way to create a view with the `createView` change.
+  Previously, the SQL to create the view was in the closure of the `createView` element.
+Now you can specify a file with the SQL using the new `path`, `encoding`, and `relativeToChangelogFile` attributes.
+I have no idea what happens if you specify both a path to a file and a closure with SQL.
+* Liquibase 3.6 added a `timeout` to the `executeCommand` change.
+It lets you specify a command timeout in seconds, minutes, or hours.
+For example, to set a 2 minute timeout, you'd use `2m` as the value of the `timeout` attribute.

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.